QRussia/bronze-qiskit-russian-edition/README.md

 ## Bronze

-Bronze has been used in more than 40 workshops until now and it is being updated time to time.
-[The updated list of QBronze](http://qworld.lu.lv/index.php/workshop-bronze/#list)
+Bronze has been used in more than 40 workshops until now ([The updated list of QBronze](http://qworld.lu.lv/index.php/workshop-bronze/#list)) and it is being updated time to time.

 Bronze is a collection of [Jupyter notebooks](https://jupyter.org/) (nearly 80 notebooks) using python as the programming language and [Qiskit library](https://qiskit.org) for writing quantum programs.
 New quantum libraries will be added.